 We connect people with the natural world through innovative programmes which have helped thousands of local people, young and old, improve their lives through natural experiences and outdoor learning.
-We work together with over 6,000 members and 100 volunteers to create a better future for nature and for people in Sheffield and Rotherham.
+We work together with over 6,000 members and 100 volunteers to create a better future for nature and people in Sheffield and Rotherham.
 These are some of our activities aimed at connecting people with nature.

 Highlights from 2019-20